trilitech/tezos-developer-docs/src/pages/tutorials/originate-your-first-smart-contract/ligo/index.md

 To run this tutorial, you need the Octez client and LIGO.

-- To install LIGO, see <https://ligolang.org/docs/intro/installation>.
+- To install the LIGO programming language, see <https://ligolang.org/docs/intro/installation>.
 You can verify that LIGO is installed by running this command:

    ```bash